anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-04-21-Risk-and-Returns---the-Sharpe-Ratio.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="3.-Plot-&amp;-summarize-daily-prices-for-Amazon-and-Facebook">3.
-Plot &amp; summarize daily prices for Amazon and Facebook<a class="anchor-link" href="#3.-Plot-&amp;-summarize-daily-prices-for-Amazon-and-Facebook"> </a></h2><p>Before we compare an investment in either Facebook or Amazon with the index of the 500 largest companies in the US, let's visualize the data, so we better understand what we're dealing with.</p>
+<h2 id="Plot-&amp;-summarize-daily-prices-for-Amazon-and-Facebook">Plot &amp; summarize daily prices for Amazon and Facebook<a class="anchor-link" href="#Plot-&amp;-summarize-daily-prices-for-Amazon-and-Facebook"> </a></h2><p>Before we compare an investment in either Facebook or Amazon with the index of the 500 largest companies in the US, let's visualize the data, so we better understand what we're dealing with.</p>
 </div>
 </div>
 </div>